TriplyDB/Documentation/docs/triplydb-js/index.md

 ##### Access restrictions

-The iterator only includes datasets that are accessible for the current connection with a TriplyDB instance:
+The iterator only includes datasets that are accessible for the current connection with a TriplyDB server:

 - If no API token is configured, the iterator will include all and only public datasets belonging to this account.